proxmox/proxmox-yew-widget-toolkit/README.md

 Conventions:

-- The Component is prefixed with "Pwt" (i.e. "PwtColumn")
+- The Yew Component is prefixed with "Pwt" (i.e. "PwtColumn")
-- Corresponding Props without prefix (i.e. "Column")
+- Corresponding Component Properties without prefix (i.e. "Column")

-- Builder is implemented on the Props
+- Builder is implemented on the Component Properties.
+- Component Properties implements Into&lt;Html&gt;.

 Focus traversal